floriandelage/unofficial-eirb-report/README.md

 An unofficial [Typst](https://typst.app/) template for [Enseirb-Matmeca](https://enseirb-matmeca.bordeaux-inp.fr/fr)

-*Disclaimer: This template is NOT affiliated with Enseirb-Matmeca.
-The Enseirb-Matmeca logo included in this repository is the property of Enseirb-Matmeca and is provided for use by Enseirb-Matmeca students.
-Use by others requires prior written approval.*
+*Disclaimer: This template is NOT affiliated with Enseirb-Matmeca.*

 ## Assets and trademarks